SamuelBFavarin/youtube-downloader-mcp-server/README.md

 # YouTube Downloader MCP Server 📺

-This project is an **MCP (Multi-Channel Protocol) server** that allows you (or Claude, or any MCP-compatible AI agent) to download YouTube videos directly to your computer's Downloads folder.
+This project is an **MCP (Multi-Channel Protocol) server** that allows Claude (or any MCP-compatible AI agent) to download YouTube videos directly to your computer's Downloads folder.
 It is designed for seamless integration with Claude's tool-calling capabilities.

 ## Features
 - Exposes two MCP tools:
   - `download_youtube_video(url: str)`: Starts a YouTube video download in the background and returns a download ID.
   - `check_download_status(download_id: str)`: Lets you check the status of a download (in progress, completed, or error).
 - Downloads are saved to your system's Downloads folder.
-- Fully async/background operation—no need to wait for downloads to finish.
+- Fully async/background operation.

 ## Installation